The cohomology of the free loop spaces of $SU(n+1)/T^n$: Introduction

 A straight forward Leray-Serre spectral sequence approach to computing the cohomology of the free loop space was presented by Seeliger \cite{cohololgy_Lprojective} and demonstrated on the free loop space of complex projective spaces.
 Greatly extending these ideas the authors \cite{Burfitt2018} previously obtained the integral cohomology of the free loop space of the complete flag manifolds of rank $2$ simple Lie groups.
+The other work closely related to this paper is that of McCleary and Ziller~\cite{McCleary1991, McCleary1987}, where it is shown using the Leray-Serre spectral sequence on the path-loop fibration and a classical theorems Gromoll-Meyer~\cite{Gromoll69}, that all homogeneous spaces with the exception of those of rank $1$ have infinitely many geometrically distinct closed geodesics.
+This extends earlier work of Ziller~\cite{Ziller1977}, in which Morse theory is applied to obtain the $\mathbb{Z}_2$ Betti number of the free loop space of globally symmetric spaces.

 In this paper we explore the cohomology of the free loop space of homogeneous spaces by studying $H^*(\Lambda(SU(n+1)/T^n);\mathbb{Z})$ for $n \geq 2$.
 In doing so we uncover surprising combinatorial structure, make use of computational commutative algebra and develop computer aided algorithms.
 The power of the theory is illustrated by obtaining the integral cohomology of $\Lambda(SU(4)/T^3)$, a significantly more complex example than obtaining $H^*(\Lambda S^3;\mathbb{Z})$ in the case when $n=2$ or $H^*(\Lambda(SU(3)/T^2);\mathbb{Z})$ in the case the $n=3$ previously considered in \cite{Burfitt2018}.